chrisjosephs/color_library/README.md

 - Adding and removing colors to a color palette
 - Maintaining theme or brand colors for your website
-- Can be used by 'easy overlays' module for creating overlay effects
+- Can be used by 'easy overlays' module for creating overlay and background effects on top of any node/entity's template
-- Color Palette utility block can make it easy to copy and paste colors into any form
+- Color Palette utility block can make it easy to copy and paste colors into any form from your palettes of saved colors

 Features: